Small Business Trends to Watch in 2026 (And How to Adapt)

 6. Community-Driven Brands

-Many brands now focus on building online audiences.
+Many brands now build online audiences first.
 Studies show that 70% of consumers feel more connected to a brand when the CEO is active on social media.

 Image via Sprout Social